ChatterjeeAyan/AI-Bind/README.md

 # AI-Bind

 AI-Bind is a deep-learning  pipeline that provides interpretable binding predictions for never-before-seen proteins and ligands.
-AI-Bind is capable of rapid screening of large chemical libraries and guiding computationally expensive auto-docking simulations by prioritising protein-ligand pairs for validation.
-The pipeline requires as input simple chemical features such as the amino-acid sequence of a protein and the isomeric SMILE of a ligand for binding prediction, which helps to overcome limitations associated with the lack of available 3D protein structures.
+AI-Bind is capable of rapid screening of large chemical libraries and guiding computationally expensive auto-docking simulations by prioritizing protein-ligand pairs for validation.
+The pipeline requires as input simple chemical features such as the amino-acid sequence of a protein and the isomeric SMILE of a ligand, which helps to overcome limitations associated with the lack of available 3D protein structures.

 Preprint available at: https://arxiv.org/abs/2112.13168